Blog

 If you’re not quite sure what a junior novel is, you’re not alone.
 In today’s publishing world, it’s a bit of an in-between category.
 Under the umbrella of children's literature, these books fall somewhere between early chapter books (Magic Treehouse or Junie B. Jones) and full-length middle grade, text-only novels (Harry Potter or Wings of Fire).
 As you read my examples, you might be thinking how big of a jump that is between the two.
 This is where the junior...

 A Dream Fulfilled!
-April 30, 2025 is Release Day for book 1 of my debut
+April 30, 2025 is Release Day for book one of my debut

-April 30, 2025 is Release Day for book 1 of my debut series, The Unicorn Shore!
+April 30, 2025 is Release Day for book one of my debut series, The Unicorn Shore!

 She thought it was just a fairy tale—until the shell whispered her name.